 The other 20%, however, depends on your genetics.

-We all have natural strong and weak points that will show more and more in time, and that will eventually need to be addressed.
+We all have strong and weak points that need to be addressed.

-For me, for example, my chest and biceps have always been high responders, while my lats and calves have been more stubborn than a radioactive mule.
+For me, my chest and biceps have always been high responders, while my lats and calves have been more stubborn than a radioactive mule.